-All you need are two ingredients to make a phenomenal candy!
-This cookies and cream bark is an easy white chocolate bark candy packed with chunks of Oreo cookies.
-I like to stuff this bark with as many cookies as possible, with just enough white chocolate to hold the crunchy, chocolatey, cream-filled cookies together.
+All you need are two ingredients to make a phenomenal candy.
+Cookies and cream bark is an easy white chocolate bark candy packed with chunks of Oreo cookies.
+Stuff this bark with as many cookies as possible, with just enough white chocolate to hold the crunchy, chocolatey, cream-filled cookies together.

 If you want to increase the chocolate factor, add a semi-sweet chocolate layer on the bottom, or give the finished bark a generous drizzle of chocolate on top.
 There are many different flavors of cream-filled sandwich cookies available now, so feel free to experiment with different flavors of cookies in this bark.
 (Mint is a favorite!)